Dairy products and margarine

 Specific products can be made subject to either individual licensing or open general licensing by the Minister.

-Licensing requirements may be abolished by the Governor-in-Council by removing an item from the Import Control List.
+Import Control List.
 Only Parliament can alter or amend the Export and Import Permits Act.

 The Minister may also decide to allocate shares of the within-TRQ access for any product in advance.
 Where this system is used, import permits (licences) are normally issued automatically up to the level of an importer's share.